material-components/material-components-ios/howto/faq/README.md

 ### How large is the upload size of the library?

-If you import all the components, the size of your app will increase by about 5.3MB.
+The size of different components vary from a just a few [kibibytes (1 KiB = 1024 bytes)](https://en.wikipedia.org/wiki/Kibibyte) to a few hundred kibibytes.
+If you import all the components, the size of your app will increase by less than 3 [mebibytes (MiB)](https://en.wikipedia.org/wiki/Mebibyte).
 However, you don't have to add the entire library!
 You can add as many or as few of the 25+ individual components as you like.
-And that averages to less than .2MB per component.
+The average (arithmetic mean) of all public components is around 200 KiB.

 ### Can we use Material Components for iOS with storyboards?